 I’m not a fashionable guy.
-It wasn’t until around 2007 that I found out that pleated pants went out with the 90′s.
-But this has come up a often in discussion.
-So I’ll tell the only Chayism for daily fashion:
+It wasn’t until around 2007 that I found out that pleated pants went out with the 1990’s.
+But this has come up often enough in discussion.
+So I’ll tell the only Chayism that exists for daily fashion:

 Don’t fucking wear technology!

-Bonus Chayism circa 2003 when I bought my first Bluetooth headset (which I promptly lost and never replaced by 2004):
+Bonus Chayism I learned bought my first Bluetooth headset in 2003 (which I promptly lost and never replaced by 2004):

-The line between sane and insane is a piece of plastic.
+The line between sane and insane is exactly a piece of plastic.

 Walk around talking into a rectangular piece of plastic?
 You are sane.
 Walk around talking to yourself?
 You are crazy.
-In 2003, I’d often get the “that guy must be insane” looks for the first few minutes, until they made a double take and realized that I was only a douche.
+In 2003, I’d often get “that guy must be insane” looks for the first few minutes, until they did a double-take and realized that I was only a douche.

 There are exceptions, but they prove the rule.

 Eyeglasses and wristwatches are exceptions.
 It’s okay to wear that shit now.
-But Eyeglasses date back to 500 years before Christ was born and the wristwatch was invented in 1868.
-Even sunglasses which are acceptable today go back 500 years.
-And, if you wear sunglasses indoors, you look like a douche (or a professional poker player).
+But eyeglasses date back to 500 years before Christ was born and the wristwatch was invented in 1868.
+Even sunglasses, which are acceptable today, go back 500 years.
+And, if you wear sunglasses indoors, you still look like a douche (or a professional poker player).

-You still get that “bluetooth-doubletake” when you have photochromatic lenses, which were invented 50 years ago.
-The only people who wear digital watches, invented 40 years ago, are ironic hipsters and terrorists (or ironic hipster-terrorists).
+Even then, you often still get that “bluetooth-double-take” when you have photochromic lenses, which were invented 50 years ago.
+The only people who wear digital watches regularly, invented 40 years ago, are ironic hipsters and terrorists (or ironic hipster-terrorists).

-Tell you what, let’s have a corollary: if a bunch of people spend a century trying trying to make a piece of technology cool, it’s okay to wear it.
-But if it’s anything less than the maximum human lifespan, you probably should forgo it.
+Tell you what, let’s have a corollary: if a bunch of people work for a century trying to make a piece of technology cool, it’s okay to wear it.
+But if it’s anything more recent than the maximum human lifespan, you probably should forgo it.

-Other exceptions? technical wear, heart rate monitors, etc. These fall into the bluetooth headset exception.
-I have a fancy umbrella when it rains because I don’t care how I look, I care about getting wet.
-If I ran a marathon, I’d probably put band-aids on my nipples, but you don’t that’s not because I’m trying to make a fashion statement.
-So, I’m sorry the only people who will be allowed to have an [asian lady sun visor] will be my great grandkids.
+Other exceptions? technical wear, heart rate monitors, military and outdoor gear, etc. These fall into the bluetooth headset exception.
+I have a fancy umbrella for when it rains because at that moment I don’t care how I look, I care about getting wet.
+If I ran a marathon, I’d probably put band-aids on my nipples, but that’s not because I’m trying to make a fashion statement.
+So, I’m sorry the only people who will be allowed to have an asian lady sun visor will be my great grandkid[/commetnary].

-I’ll tell you what I told my boss in 2000, who had a habit of wearing his Startac cellular on his belt in a swivel clip: if it looks douchy on a Hugo and Nebula award winning science fiction author, you probably should rethink your fashion choice.
+I’ll tell you what I told a previous boss, who had a habit of wearing his Startac cellular on his belt in a swivel clip: if it looks douchey on a Hugo and Nebula-award-winning science fiction author, you probably should rethink your fashion choice.